 Smoke from outdoor burning contributes to our region's air pollution and can be harmful to the health of our residents.
 The burning of certain materials can result in toxic particulates and by-products that are dangerous to breathe.
 To protect public health and our region's air quality, outdoor burning in Sacramento is limited by a number of regulations.

-Outdoor burning includes open burning, recreational burning, agricultural burning and prescribed burning.
-You can find additional details and information about requirements and exemptions in the sections below.
+Outdoor burning includes agricultural burning, prescribed burning, open burning, and recreational burning.
+You can find additional details and information about requirements in the sections below.
 While certain exemptions are found in each rule, it is important to note that there is no exemption from burns that create a public nuisance per Sac Metro Air District Rule 402.

 Sac Metro Air District staff are not first responders and do not extinguish fires.
-Contact your local fire department.
+Contact your local fire department for any safety or hazard concerns related to fires.

 Open burning is illegal in most parts of Sacramento County, including all cities within county boundaries.
 More info is located at our Open Burning Tips Flyer.
-Areas where open burning is legal in Sacramento County is shown in the Burning Zone Map.
+Areas, where open burning is legal in Sacramento County are shown in the Burning Zone Map.
 Residents living in legal open burning areas may burn provided the following:

 Sac Metro Air District Rule 407 Open Burn